EdJoPaTo/grammy-inline-menu/README.md

 You can also join the [Telegraf community chat](https://t.me/TelegrafJSChat) in order to talk about the questions on your mind.

 When you think there is something to improve on this explanation, feel free to open a Pull Request!
-I already get stuck in my bubble on how this is working.
+I am already stuck in my bubble on how this is working.
 You are the expert on getting the knowledge about this library.
 Lets improve things together!